antonioscalaunina/pyANTI-FASc/README.md

     make
     cp k223d.x ../../bin

 If everything worked you are now ready to have fun with pyANTIFASc (😉).
+Try and run the [Example1_Tohoku](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/Example1_Tohoku.md) to start!

 #### 2.1.2 Windows wsl